Tooth decay: Diagnosis

 The presentation of caries is highly variable.
 However, the risk factors and stages of development are similar.
 Initially, it may appear as a small chalky area (smooth surface caries), which may eventually develop into a large cavitation.
 Sometimes caries may be directly visible.
-However other methods of detection such as X-rays are used for less visible areas of teeth and to judge the extent of destruction.
-Lasers for detecting caries allow detection without ionizing radiation and are now used for detection of interproximal decay (between the teeth).
+However, other methods of detection, such as X-rays, are used for less visible areas of teeth and to judge the extent of destruction.
+Lasers for detecting caries allow detection without ionizing radiation and are now used for the detection of interproximal decay (between the teeth).

-Primary diagnosis involves inspection of all visible tooth surfaces using a good light source, dental mirror and explorer.
+Primary diagnosis involves inspection of all visible tooth surfaces using a good light source, dental mirror, and explorer.
 Dental radiographs (X-rays) may show dental caries before it is otherwise visible, in particular caries between the teeth.
 Large areas of dental caries are often apparent to the naked eye, but smaller lesions can be difficult to identify.
-Visual and tactile inspection along with radiographs are employed frequently among dentists, in particular to diagnose pit and fissure caries.
+Visual and tactile inspection, along with radiographs, are employed frequently among dentists, in particular to diagnose pit and fissure caries.
 Early, uncavitated caries is often diagnosed by blowing air across the suspect surface, which removes moisture and changes the optical properties of the unmineralized enamel.

 Some dental researchers have cautioned against the use of dental explorers to find caries, in particular sharp ended explorers.
 In cases where a small area of tooth has begun demineralizing but has not yet cavitated, the pressure from the dental explorer could cause a cavity.
 Since the carious process is reversible before a cavity is present, it may be possible to arrest caries with fluoride and remineralize the tooth surface.
 When a cavity is present, a restoration will be needed to replace the lost tooth structure.

 At times, pit and fissure caries may be difficult to detect.
 Bacteria can penetrate the enamel to reach dentin, but then the outer surface may remineralize, especially if fluoride is present.
 These caries, sometimes referred to as "hidden caries", will still be visible on X-ray radiographs, but visual examination of the tooth would show the enamel intact or minimally perforated.

 The differential diagnosis for dental caries includes dental fluorosis and developmental defects of the tooth including hypomineralization of the tooth and hypoplasia of the tooth.

 The early carious lesion is characterized by demineralization of the tooth surface, altering the tooth's optical properties.
-Technology utilizing laser speckle image (LSI) techniques may provide a diagnostic aid to detect early carious lesions.
+Technology using laser speckle image (LSI) techniques may provide a diagnostic aid to detect early carious lesions.

 Classification

 Caries can be classified by location, etiology, rate of progression, and affected hard tissues.
-These forms of classification can be used to characterize a particular case of tooth decay in order to more accurately represent the condition to others and also indicate the severity of tooth destruction.
+These forms of classification can be used to characterize a particular case of tooth decay to more accurately represent the condition to others and also indicate the severity of tooth destruction.
 In some instances, caries is described in other ways that might indicate the cause.
 The G. V. Black classification is as follows: